chrismdp/chrismdp.github.com/_posts/2010-11-02-how-im-writing-my-book-using-git-and-ruby.markdown

 Let me know if this is helpful, or if you plan to use a similar Ruby DSL: perhaps we can work together on the creation of it.

 Good luck to all my fellow PragProWriMo writers!

+*UPDATE:* Wow, what a lot of interest!
+There's now a repository for this gem [here](http://github.com/chrismdp/book) and an active community of developers already!
+Let me know if you want to be involved with coding it, and I'll keep this blog up to date with progress.